monstrue/MongoDBAtlas-IBM-AIMLv2/README.md

 * Insert a document into the database using MongoDB Compass or the new Data Explorer view in MongoDB Atlas which you can get to via the "Collections" button.
 The document you insert should have a field called `url` which is a full URL to an image.
 * Alternately enter the URL into the web page directly and press the green "Insert" button
 * Notice that in the web page and on the CLI output of the python script that it saw an insert
-* Notice that after the insert, the change stream called the Watson Vision API to see what is in it.
-Refresh the Compass or Atlas Data Explorer view and see the rich data structure of the Watson Vision API.
+* Notice that after the insert, the change stream called the Watson Visual Recognition API to see what is in it.
+Refresh the Compass or Atlas Data Explorer view and see the rich data structure of the Watson Visual Recognition API.

 ![](Guides/images/newss03.png)